-Project Portfolio Management Maturity Model
+Project Portfolio Management (PPM) Hub

 Project portfolio management (PPM) is the process of strategically managing an organization’s projects and resources to achieve specific business goals.
 It involves selecting and prioritizing the projects that will provide the most value to the organization, allocating resources effectively, and managing risks and dependencies across the portfolio of projects.